Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Conclusions

 \section{Conclusions}

-We surveyed the current literature on online discussion evaluation and facilitation, taking into account two main factors: (a) the need to leverage ideas from the intersection of Social Science and \ac{NLP}, when it comes to discussion quality evaluation and facilitation strategies, and (b) the current capabilities and potential applications of \acp{LLM}.
-Focusing on thread-like discussions, we proposed a new taxonomy for online discussion quality evaluation.
-In terms of intervention strategies, effective facilitation is crucial in online discussions to prevent escalation, reduce toxicity, and ensure the conversation remains healthy and productive, with advancements in both human and machine-driven interventions showing significant promise in improving the quality and timeliness of these interventions.
+This survey examined online discussion evaluation and facilitation by bridging insights from Social Science and \ac{NLP}, with a focus on the growing role of \acp{LLM}.
+We introduced a new discussion evaluation taxonomy, with categories that should remain flexible depending on the evaluation task and the characteristics of the discussion.
+In terms of intervention strategies, both human- and machine-driven advancements show significant promise in improving the quality of interventions, helping online discussions remain constructive, and resistant to derailment.
 Most facilitation datasets still originate from human online conversations, with research yet to fully explore the capabilities of \acp{LLM}.
-Taking the above into account, we believe that now is the time to embrace \acp{LLM} for facilitation, opening up new opportunities to foster healthier and more constructive conversations.
+Taking the above into account, we believe that now is the time to embrace \acp{LLM} for facilitation to foster healthier and more constructive conversations.